Aims and questions

 This focused, comprehensive and impactful project will explore the relationship between audiences and specialised films by examining the practices of venue-based and online film consumption, how different audiences experience specialised films, and the value of venues in the regional provision of film.
 It will also address the provision of specialised film by examining the industry processes of funding, production, distribution and exhibition (including online) of specialised films in selected English regions.

-The audience research will involve a multilevel comparative study of audience formation in relations to specialised films in four English regions, collecting data that is in depth and at scale and using innovative digital humanities analytical methods.
-Following our earlier pilot study, we have developed a highly experienced interdisciplinary team to undertake this project, comprised of academic experts in film studies, sociology, cultural policy, digital humanities and partners from film policy and the film industry.
-Through a partnership with the British Film Institute’s (BFI) Film Audience Network (FAN) and the Film Hubs (which organise provision of specialised film and fosters audience participation regionally), the project will have direct impact on the BFI’s efforts to improve regional audience figures, widen film choice, and enhance the cultural benefits of specialised film.
-The project will therefore establish a strong relationship between the scholarly understanding of audiences and the development of official audience policies and industry practices in the context of regional provision.
+Following an earlier pilot study, the project brought together a highly experienced interdisciplinary team to undertake this research, comprised of academic experts in cultural policy, digital humanities, film studies, sociology, and partners from UK film industry and policy organisations.
+Through a partnership with the British Film Institute’s (BFI) Film Audience Network (FAN) and the Film Hubs (which organise provision of specialised film and fosters audience participation regionally), the project has directly impacted the BFI’s efforts to improve regional audience figures, widen film choice, and enhance the cultural benefits of specialised film.
+The project has therefore established a strong relationship between scholarly understandings of audiences and the development of official audience policies and industry practices in the context of regional provision.

-The project focuses on four English regions with a range of specialised film exhibition venues and mixed socio-economic populations, serviced by three of the BFI’s Film Hubs.
-For each region we will collect data about: (a) audience characteristics and practices, venues, screens, events and programming, and interpretations of films; (b) film policy and industry developments; and (c) regional demographics.
-We will use digital humanities methods to structure, store and analyse this data.
-We will develop an ontological data model, which will enable us to ask conceptual questions about audiences, how they form, and the regional provision of film.
-We will then present the results using a range of visualisation techniques that will enable distant readings of the results as well as revealing patterns, trends and anomalies that warrant closer, deep reading of the data.
-In the spirit of the AHRC Digital Transformations Theme, this approach has the potential to transform audience studies by using digital techniques that go beyond qualitative studies of audience reception and quantitative studies of audience attendance and will allow us to address the formation of audiences in depth and at scale.
+The project focussed on four English regions with a range of specialised film exhibition venues and mixed socio-economic populations, serviced by three of the BFI’s Film Hubs.
+For each region, the research entailed gathering data about:

+Using digital humanities methods to structure, store and analyse the data entailed the development of an ontology and various data visualisations.
+This enabled conceptual questions to be asked about audiences, how they form, and the regional provision of film.
+Presenting the data via a set of data visualisation tools revealed patterns, trends and anomalies that warranted a closer and deeper reading of more detailed insights in the the data.
+In the spirit of the AHRC Digital Transformations theme, this approach has shown the potential of transforming audience studies by using digital techniques that go beyond qualitative studies of audience reception studies and/or the quantitative studies of audience attendance figures to address the formation of audiences both in depth and at scale.